Microsoft Is Focusing On Entities, Too

 Microsoft was granted a patent last week on related entities.
 In addition to defining what an entity is, it tells us about an entity store, and relationships between entities, and an entity graph:

 One or more entities may be identified from an input search query.
 The one or more entities may include a person, a product, a company, a location, a combination thereof, or the like.
-Once the one or more entities are identified from the search query, an entity store may be referenced to identify one or more related entities.
+Once one or more entities are identified from the search query, an entity store may be referenced to identify one or more related entities.
 The entity store includes a collection of known entities (e.g., entities that have been previously identified and stored in the entity store) and their relationships to other entities.
 The one or more related entities, along with their relationship(s) to the entity (and one another, perhaps) may then be displayed in the SERP to the user.

-In additional embodiments, the one or more related entities may be ranked to identify related entities having stronger relationships with the entity.
-Additionally, entity graphs may be created and stored in the entity store to clearly depict the related entities and the relationship to the entity (i.e., the original entity associated with a search query).
+In additional embodiments, one or more related entities may be ranked to identify related entities having stronger relationships with the entity.
+Additionally, entity graphs may be created and stored in the entity store to depict the related entities and the relationship to the entity (i.e., the original entity associated with a search query).

 The Related Entities patent from Microsoft is:

 Identifying related entities